subhash131/docs/developers/featured-guides/installation-prerequisites-setup-local-environment.md

 [`https://rustup.rs/`](https://rustup.rs/)

-2. Run the downloaded ‘r`ustup-init.exe`’ file.
+2. Run the downloaded ‘`rustup-init.exe`’ file.
 This will open a Command Prompt-like interface.
 3. Follow the on-screen instructions:

 Press **Enter** to start the installation.